Dharun235/RA_2025/Documentation of work.md

 - Executed some programs in the pepper applications example - https://github.com/Vicken-Ghoubiguian/pepperApplications but the tablet didn't work properly as intended.

 ---
+## **6/2/2025**
+- Worked from 9:00 AM to 17:00 PM.
+- Clicking the tablet search app will take you to the initial stage of tablet.
+So, you need to power off.
+- Tried to send using bluetooth, scp, mail, usb and everything worked except scp, but couldnt find the file's location.
+- Used flask based web app for "ARE you happy" and ran from pc and not in pepper, just entering the IP address is enough to see in browser.
+Same concept is to be used for user studies setup preparation.
+- Tried to install cv2, numpy, pillow but it doesn't get installed using pip and also the website is not available for download for pip2.7.
+Need to figure this out.
+Currently, black line detection program using pillow, numpy is done.
+---